AlexanderKroll/ProDiT/README.md

 ProDiT
 ====================================

-This repository contains the code for the ProDiT manuscript "A Transformer-Based Dual-Input Framework Improves Protein Mutation Effect Predictions"
+This repository contains the code for the ProDiT manuscript "A Transformer-Based Dual-Input Framework Improves Protein Mutation Effect Predictions".

 Required Python packages
 ------------------------